nvidia-riva/tutorials/New-language-adaptation/Esperanto/README.md

 - Start the server with `riva-start.sh`.

-After the server successfully starts up, you can query the service, measuring accuracy, latency and throughput.
+After the server successfully starts, query the service to measure the accuracy, latency, and throughput.

 ### NeMo pretrained Esperanto model on NGC